 Fouts Law Group, LLC provides assistance with Medicaid planning.
 Making a Medicaid plan is vitally important if you want to be able to get nursing home care if and when you need it, without imperiling your ability to leave a legacy.
-You should make your plans well in advance of the time you need nursing home care, so we are ready to help people of all ages who are thinking ahead.
+You should make your plans well in advance of the time you need nursing home care, and we are ready to help people of all ages who are thinking ahead.

-If you suspect you may need costly nursing home care in the future or if you or someone you love needs care soon, give our Atlanta Medicaid planning lawyers a call today.
+If you suspect you may need costly nursing home care in the future or if someone you love needs care soon, give our Atlanta Medicaid planning lawyers a call today.
 We can offer you one-on-one personalized advice about qualifying for Medicaid and can answer questions you may have about Medicaid planning including:

 - Do I need a Medicaid plan?